 Sci-Fi Channel, Fridays, 9 to 10 p.m.
 ET

 Series premiere: Friday, Jan.
-5
+5 2001

 By Len P. Feldman

-Picture of Michelle Lintel No, that's not Batman in drag.
-It's former Miss Kansas Michelle Lintel playing a sexy superhero in the campy new Sci-Fi Channel series Black Scorpion.
+No, that’s not Batman in drag.
+It’s former Miss Kansas Michelle Lintel playing a sexy superhero in the campy new Sci-Fi Channel series Black Scorpion.

 Lintel plays policewoman Darcy Walker, whose cop father (David Groh of the '70s TV series Rhoda) was killed by the evil Breathtaker (Adam West, TV's original Batman in the '60s, in a hilarious recurring role).
 She's assumed the alter ego of Black Scorpion in order to "do with a mask what she can't do with a badge" (as the show's intro puts it) — that is, kick bad-guy butt with impunity.
 Only Darcy's partner (Scott Valentine, Family Ties) remotely suspects that she's really Black Scorpion.